 Other methods of rating involve highlighting the top performers, such as best selling items or popular articles.
 Social media sites encourage interaction by featuring trending topics, for example.
 Comparing products with similar ratings is an example of adapting this method for greater influence.

 4. Known Figures

-Reviews or testimonials from known figures (e.g. influencer marketing) are time-tested methods of social proof.
+Reviews or testimonials from known figures (e.g. influencer marketing) is a time-tested type of social proof.
 The practice of sending a product to leading authorities and other popular figures in your industry is a proven tactic.
 Paid endorsements from celebrities, such as cereal companies often do, are a common use of known figures.
 As a side note, unpaid endorsements or reviews tend to be more effective if available.

 Trust seals and certifications from known brands also add social influence.
 A BBB stamp of approval, for example, informs your audience that you are in good standing as a trustworthy business.
 The better known the certification, the more influence it will have.

 Don’t underestimate the power of customer referrals as a social influence, either.
 Dropbox, for example, employed the use of referring family, friends and even coworkers to initially grow their user base with great success.
 A suggestion from the right person can be just as powerful as proof from thousands of strangers.
-Referrals, otherwise known as word-of-mouth marketing, often create some of the most long-lasting customers.
+This type of social proof, otherwise known as word-of-mouth marketing, often create some of the most long-lasting customers.